Everard O'Donnell speaks on...

-There had been some time before, but it had been a long hiatus, a long gap.
-And that had, that had caused the certain amount of dissatisfaction, and directionlessness amongst the legal staff.
+There had been some time before, but there’d been a long hiatus, a long gap.
+And that had, that had caused a certain amount of dissatisfaction, and directionlessness amongst the legal staff.

 So, you know, getting people, going around, talking to them, getting them back together.
 Devising a c-, a continuing legal education program, having meetings, giving them a sense of corporate identity.
 By this process, I was able to start to function as a Chief of chambers.

 DJH: And tell me what the functions of the Chief of chambers are.

 Well, the Chief of chambers basically operates as the immediate manager of all the, all the legal staff who work directly for the judges.
 And then he also acts as the interface between the judge’s chambers and the rest of the tribunal in the sense of making demands upon the resources of the tribunal and then also bringing back, information back into – and feeding it into the judiciary and the immediate legal staff.

 That's officially it.
 In fact, what you found was that the, the most intimate relationship that exists is between a judge – we had nine judges at that time.
 Well, nine here and then two in The Hague as part of the appeals chamber.

 And each judge has an associate legal officer, usually a very young lawyer, fresh out of law school or with only a couple of years of working experience.
 Usually very highly qualified, academically, who work on drafting the decisions, advising the judge, legal research, and so on and then finally drafting the judgments.

 Now that, when I came here, that was a very personal relationship between each judge and the associate legal officer – actually, the judges had been selecting directly their own associate legal officers.